-

 2. Be Realistic

-Being honest about the company's situation is crucial.
+Being honest about the organisations' situation is crucial.
 Overestimating strengths or denying weaknesses will hinder the process.

 3. Revisit Regularly

-The business climate is ever-changing.
+The business climate is always changing.
 It's a good idea to examine and update your SWOT analysis on a frequent basis to account for changes and ensure your tactics stay current.

 4. Keep It Short and Simple